acidcomputing/dotfiles/README.md

 ╚════════════════════════════════════════════════╝
 ```
 # Dotfiles
 This is my personal dotfiles repo.
-It contains my handwritten configuration files for Zsh, shell aliases, htop, kitty and other tools as I keep working on them.
+It contains my handwritten configuration files for Zsh, shell aliases, htop, kitty and other tools.
+Feel free to copy, modify, distribute, or suggest changes.
+These are config files written for my personal machines.

 ## Zsh config
 My Zsh config includes two main files: `.zshrc`, and `.aliases.zsh`.